Anna Karenina — Part 1

 There was a struggle in his heart between the desire to forget his unhappy brother for the time, and the consciousness that it would be base to do so.

-- Levin was determined to tell Koznishev about Kitty, but after the scene with the professor, he can’t bring himself to do it.
+- Levin was determined to tell Koznyshev about Kitty, but after the scene with the professor, he can’t bring himself to do it.

-- When Koznishev asks about the district council, Levin says he resigned.
+- When Koznyshev asks about the district council, Levin says he resigned.

-- Their brother Nikolay Dmitrievitch Levin has turned up in Moscow.
+- Their brother Nikolay Dmitrievich Levin has turned up in Moscow.
 He is a ruined man who has squandered all his money and estranged himself.

-- Koznishev shows Levin a note from Nikolay asking to be left alone.
+- Koznyshev shows Levin a note from Nikolay asking to be left alone.

-- Levin decides he find Kitty first, then visit Nikolay in the evening.
+- Levin decides he will find Kitty first, then visit Nikolay in the evening.

 Chapter 9